 Summarize results related to change in adoption of target behavior

-Challenges Identified During the Study
+Challenges Identified During the Evaluation

 What Challenges were Identified?
-State structural, behavioral, and/or institutional barriers that were identified throughout the study.
+State structural, behavioral, and/or institutional barriers that were identified throughout the evaluation.

 Steps Taken to Overcome Challenges.
-How were the challenges identified during the study approached and/or resolved?
+How were the challenges identified during the evaluation approached and/or resolved?

 Discuss lessons learned that can be applied to future studies.

-Future Action Recommendations
+Future Action Recommendations (S5.C.11.a.vii, S5.C.2.a.ii.(f), S5.B.1.b)

 Discuss recommend actions based on the evaluation results to make the campaign more effective.
 This should include strategies and the process to achieve these results.

-If changes in the target audiences adoption of behavior change were not observed discuss strategies for improving the campaign.
-EXAMPLE: Low response rate to surveys provided in English to participants where English was not their first language.
-Resolve by providing surveys in multiple languages and finding ways to reach that community.
+If changes in the target audience’s adoption of behavior change were not observed discuss strategies for improving the campaign.
+EXAMPLE: Low response rate to surveys may be improved by reviewing the survey for jargon and replacing the language with words and phrases more accessible to the public, or by providing incentives to take the survey.

 Describe plans for continuing to implement an ongoing behavior change campaign

 References